Orbit Closures and Invariants: Preparatory Results

 \section{Preparatory Results}

 In this section we collect some results concerning algebraic group actions on varieties which will be useful in the rest of the paper.
 Recall our standing assumption that $G$ is a reductive group.
-Throughout, let $X$ be an affine $G$-variety.